 DISTILLING EQUIPMENT FROM V-BREW

-A column still has no pot and is not a batch system.
-Instead a constant stream of preheated, fermented wash can be introduced into the column, with distillate exiting at a constant purity and de-alcoholised wash being discharged from the column bottom.
+A column still is a continuous system – a steady flow of preheated, fermented alcohol mixture is introduced into a distillation column, with distillate leaving at a constant purity and de-alcoholised wash being emptied from the bottom.